 Q. What flights are operating at this time?

-A. An overview of the current situation with all domestic flight services are listed below.
+A. An overview of the current situation with all commercial flight services are listed below.

-- London Southend: Loganair has reduced the number of flights operating between 30th March – 31st May 2020.
+- London Southend: Loganair has suspended the service until 31st July 2020.

-- Manchester: Loganair’s 2020 summer schedule remains unaffected for now.
+- Manchester: Loganair’s 2020 summer schedule is on hold.

 City of Derry Airport continue to provide essential aviation services for Air Ambulance and Emergency Services operating at this time.